JenniferSRichart/Automatization/README.md

 # Automatization
-This program helps you organize your files automatically, according to file types.
+This program helps you organize your files automatically; according to file types.